SeaOfNodes/Simple/chapter10/README.md

 ## Memory

 Until now we have dealt with scalar values that fit a single machine register.
-We now introduce aggregate type `struct` that may or may not fit a register depending on the number of fields in the `struct`.
+We now introduce aggregate type `struct` have reference semantics and thus do not work well with registers, even if the struct would fit into a register.
 To support values of such a type, we need the concept of `Memory`.

 The core ideas regarding `Memory` are:

 * The program starts with a single `Memory` value that encapsulates the whole of available memory.
 * Each `struct` type carves out this memory such as all instances of a particular field in a given struct goes into the same slice.
-We call identify this via "alias classes".
+We can identify this via "alias classes".
 Conceptually, we can think of an "alias class" as a unique integer ID assigned to each field in a struct, where distinct struct types have their own set of ids.
 For example:

 Suppose we have declared two struct types like so: